slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 People are amazing optimizers and will find any loopholes or gaps to their advantage.
 Only your parents will help you in a way that is prejudicial to them.

+> *"The world is divided between victims and predators, and you have to defend yourself against both."
+-- Florenz Baron*

 > *"Show me a hero, and I’ll write you a tragedy."
 -- F. Scott Fitzgerald*

 > *"The enemy is fear.
 We think it is hate, but it is fear."
 -- Ghandi*

+> *"Any person capable of angering you becomes your master."
+-- Epictetus*

 ### On easy opponents